PM4 / M3 · 10+ years total, 4+ in product leadership

 Compensation benchmark

 Median compensation for Director Product at major US tech companies, headline numbers in USD.
-London / Berlin / Singapore typically pay 30–50% less in base terms; equity ratios vary by company stage.
+Pay in markets like London, Berlin and Singapore tends to be meaningfully lower in base terms, and equity ratios vary by company stage.

 Director of Product total comp at 50th percentile is $700k–1.2M.
 Comp scales heavily with span of org and revenue ownership.
 Pre-IPO scale-ups often offer 0.25–1% equity for director hires.